vordgi/nimpl-getters/README.md

 ## Additional

 Please consider giving a star if you like it, it will help promote the implementation in the eyes of the Next.js team.
+This also motivates the author to continue working on this and other solutions ❤️

-Create tasks for identified issues, desired getters, or various improvements.
+Create issues for identified problems, desired getters, or various improvements.